AnggaDanarP/RealityCHain_Avatar/README.md

     the output will show the link to [etherscan](https://rinkeby.etherscan.io/)

 ###### Dont forget to close the feature to make your smart contract save

+## Change it before deploy in mainet
+1. private key
+2. Block explorer API to Ethereum
+3. check the prefix and hidden metadata
+4. name token and symbol
+4. address to withdrawal